 Amazon Synopsis

-A special thanks to Cindy Sample for providing one winner with their choice of print or an e-book copy of DYING FOR A DOUBLE.
-Contest ends Sunday, January 12, 2020 at 11:59 pm PST and print is limited to U.S. residents.
+A special thanks to Tina Kashian for offering two print giveaway copies of ON THE LAMB.
+Contest ends Sunday, March 15, 2020 at 11:59 pm PST and is limited to U.S. residents only.
 Please use the Rafflecopter box located below to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 -